 Angry Deekin Ribs

 Per the name, juicy beef and pork ribs are the go-to at Angry Deekin Ribs, a takeout spot on Spring Garden that also serves smoked wings, brisket sandwiches, and sides like mac and cheese, candied yams, and collard greens.

 Huff and Puff BBQ

 This Midtown Village spot boasts a lengthy bill of barbecue fare, from chopped beef sandwiches to sharable multi-meat flights.
-What sets Huff and Puff aside from the competition is the restaurant’s extensive menu of vegan options like corn ribs, pulled jackfruit, and cauliflower burnt ends.
-Dine in or order takeout via Toast.
+What really sets Huff and Puff apart from the competition, though, is an extensive menu of vegan options like corn ribs with Alabama white sauce, pulled jackfruit, and cauliflower burnt ends.

 Also featured in:

 At Long Shot BBQ in Grays Ferry, barbecue brisket, chicken thighs, ribs, and pulled pork are offered by the pound, platter, or in sandwich form.
 A generations-old recipe for sweet potato casserole with a brown sugar crust is among the standout desserts.